Cheery22487/hive_arbitrage/README.md

 # Overview
 This is a small arbitrage bot working on the hive blockchain.
-It is just a small passion project and therefore lacking documentation mostly.
+It is just a small personal project and is therefore lacking documentation mostly.

 !Note: This bot will break when attempting to perform a trade and no hiveaccount with a postingkey and activekey is provided.